the-casle/the-casle.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 author_profile: true
-toc: true
+toc: false
 ---
-What do I like to do in my free time.
-I like to run.
-Also snowboarding.
-I like to learn about new programming languages in my free time.
+Currently, I'm a Research Assistant at the University of Minnesota.

+When I'm not in class or working on research I like to run.
+It's a good de-stressor and also gives my day some schedule.

+Since I live in Minnesota, I like to take advantage of the snow in the winter and go snowboarding at my local hills.
+My brother lives in Colorado, and sometimes I'll visit him if I want to ride on something other than ice.

+I also like to read books, some fantasy and some technical.
+The book I'm currently reading is *Effective Modern C++* by Scott Meyers.
+I would highly recommend his series on C++.